Hypothalamic Amenorrhea (FHA)

-When menstruation stops it is refered to as amenorrhea and since the problem lies in the hypothalamus, the condition is referred to as hypothalamic amenorrhea.
 It affects around 10% of American girls, mostly during their teenage years.
 Hypothalamic amenorrhea is often a diagnosis of exclusion, which is suspected only after other causes that could be interrupting the menstrual cycle have been ruled out.

 FertilitySmarts explains Hypothalamic Amenorrhea (FHA)